 In addition to the timber and railroad, the city flourished as a farming and ranching community – but it wasn’t long before nearby residents recognized the region for its recreational purposes.
 In the 1930s, skiing and golfing became top Whitefish attractions – and tourism became a driving force of the city.

 Today, the population of Whitefish, MT is around 8,000 people – and it is regularly rated as one of the best places to live.
 We, however, were interested in seeking out the best things to do in Whitefish, Montana in One Day.

-Essential Things To Do in Whitefish, Montana
+Best Things To Do In Whitefish, Montana

 Our list of Things To Do: Whitefish, Montana includes the highlights of the city that can be seen in one day.
 In addition to our recommendations for Whitefish, Montana attractions, we include a Whitefish Map and other pertinent information about visiting Whitefish at the end of the post.

 Save, Pin or Bookmark our Things To Do: Whitefish list so that you can easily access it while planning – and during! – your trip to Montana.

 If you are looking for the must-see things to do in Whitefish, MT, start by discovering idyllic downtown Whitefish!
 The picture-perfect downtown exudes an old western town atmosphere – with plenty of options for shopping and some of the best restaurants in Whitefish, MT.
 Central Avenue marks the main thoroughfare…and is the perfect place to start!